zaf/tf-libvirt/Readme.md

 ## Provision Debian based VMs using Terraform

-Create a `user.tfvars` file containing you user details (name, password, SSH key).
+Create a `user.tfvars` file containing your user details (name, password, SSH key).

 Define the number, the hardware specs and the network config of the VMs in `variables.tf`